-Protected characteristic Brief explanation of why this has been assessed as having medium or high negative impact Is there a Geographical impact?
+Brief Eventarian of Wey this Is there a Geographical impact?
 If so, please explain - use list above to identify geographical area(s) Short explanation of mitigating actions

 If you have specified mitigations as part of the assessment, now consider reviewing the impact severity/risk assessment.